ethereum/ethereum-org-website/public/content/developers/docs/consensus-mechanisms/poa/index.md

 ### Concurrent blocks {#concurrent-blocks}

-If the number of authorized signers are N, and we allow each signer to mint 1 block out of K, then at any point in time N-K+1 miners are allowed to mint.
-To avoid these racing for blocks, every signer would add a small random “offset” to the time it releases a new block.
-This ensures that small forks are rare, but occasionally still happen (as on the main net).
-If a signer is caught abusing it’s authority and causing chaos, it can be voted out.
+In a Proof-of-Authority (PoA) network, if for example there are 10 authorized signers and each signer is allowed to create 1 block out of 20, then at any given time, 11 miners can create blocks.
+To prevent them from racing to create blocks, each signer adds a small random "offset" to the time they release a new block.
+This reduces the occurrence of small forks but still allows occasional forks, as seen on the Ethereum Mainnet.
+If a signer misuses their authority and causes disruptions, they can be voted out of the network.

 ## Pros and cons {#pros-and-cons}